 - Good Choice Productions — The nonprofit founded by Syracuse University football players Terrel K. Hunt, Wayne Morgan and Jeremiah Kobena works to ensure athletes have mental health care, financial literacy, life planning and career guidance to prepare for the time when their careers end.

-- Pretzl — Veena Radhakrishnan and Patrick Dempsey founded the online discussion platform allowing students to tap into trending ideas and themes.
+- Inso (formerly Pretzl) — Veena Radhakrishnan and Patrick Dempsey founded the online discussion platform allowing students to tap into trending ideas and themes.

 - RENNDVOUS — An online vehicle sales marketplace for collector and modified vehicles.
 It was founded by Brendon Mellinger, Michael Wyman, Jack Bauerle and Josh Bloom.